volodymyrzdrok/js-team-project/README.md

 - Browse a list of popular cocktails
 - Save your favorite cocktail recipes
 - Responsive design for optimal use on mobile and desktop devices
-- Installation
-- To install Cocktail Finder, simply clone the repository and open the index.html file in your web browser:

 # Usage